-At present we are occupied with Antioch, and the point before us is that particular moment in the Church's history, when it was first called Christians.
-When intelligence came to Jerusalem that Peter had broken through the restraints of the Jewish (not God's) Law, and had even "eaten" at the table of the Gentiles, there was general surprise and displeasure among "those of the circumcision."
-But when he explained to them all the transaction, they approved his conduct, and praised God for His mercy to the Heathen (Acts 11:18).
-And soon news came from a greater distance, which showed that the same unexpected change was operating more widely.
+At present we are occupied with Antioch in Syria, and the point before us is that particular moment in the Church's history when believers were first called Christians.
+When intelligence came to Jerusalem that Peter had broken through the restraints of Jewish bigotry (not God's Law), and had even eaten at the table of the Gentiles in Caesarea, there was general surprise and displeasure among "those of the circumcision."
+But when he explained to them all the transaction, they approved his conduct, and praised God for His mercy to the heathen (Acts 11:18).

 We have seen that the persecution, in which Stephen was killed, resulted in a general dispersion of the Christians.
 Wherever they went, they spoke to their Jewish brethren of their faith that the promises had been fulfilled in the life and resurrection of Jesus Christ.
 This dispersion and preaching of the Gospel extended even to the island of Cyprus, and along the Phoenician coast as far as Antioch.

 Spreading the gospel

 For some time the glad tidings were made known only to the scattered children of Israel.
 But at length some of the Hellenistic Jews, natives of Cyprus and Cyrene, spoke to the Greeks themselves at Antioch, and the Divine Spirit gave such power to the Word, that a vast number believed and turned to the Lord.